 The domestic cat has well over 200 species of bacteria living in its oral biofilm.
 The presence of tartar and gingivitis, while being a function of the presence of these bacteria, is not an indication for the use of antibiotics.
 Except in cases where abscesses exist, the provision of analgesics and urgent pursuit of dental surgical care constitutes the appropriate route of treatment.
 The removal of diseased teeth and the removal of plaque and tartar reduce any perceived need for antibiotics.
 The use of antibiotics may disturb the normal oral or gastrointestinal flora, are likely of no long-term benefit to the patient, particularly if the primary issues are not addressed and are a concerning contribution to the development of antimicrobial resistance.
 Where extraction of diseased teeth is sufficient to eliminate risk of infection, the use of antibiotics is considered excessive and should not be pursued.

 Resistance to Dental Care

 Clients may be reluctant to pursue dental care for a variety of reasons.
 These may include:

-Feline tooth resorption (TR) has been given many names in the last 2 decades including feline odontoclastic resorptive lesions, feline resorptive disease, and neck or cervical lesions.
-Regardless of the terminology, the cause of this condition remains unclear.
-Classification of tooth resorption is currently divided into 5 types of tooth pathology or 3 types of radiographic changes.
+Feline tooth resorption (TR) is a destructive process that is found in 30-70% of cats.
+Older names for this condition include feline odontoclastic resorptive lesions, feline resorptive disease, and neck or cervical lesions.
+Regardless of the terminology, the cause of this painful condition remains unclear.
+Classification of tooth resorption is currently divided into five types of tooth pathology or three types of radiographic changes.
 These classifications are set by the American Veterinary Dental College.